-DOP Parmigiano Reggiano and Aceto Balsamico, balsamic vinegar, are important local ingredients in the cooking of the Emilia-Romagna region.
-During a full-day excursion, you will learn about parmigiano, those giant golden wheels weighing in at about 85 pounds, and how they are still made following the same traditional and genuine methods from seven hundred years ago.
+DOPand Aceto Balsamico, balsamic vinegar, are important local ingredients in the cooking of the Emilia-Romagna region.
+During you will learn every aspect of the making of , Often called the golden wheels of cheese and weighing in at about 85 pounds each, they are made the same way today as they were over seven hundred years ago.
 Their name is trademarked, and there is a legal exclusive control used over its production and sale.
-Parmigiano is protected by the European Union and can only be produced in a restricted area with the official seal, a zona tipica including the provinces of Parma, Reggio Emilia, Modena, Bologna and Mantova.
+Parmigiano Reggiano is protected by the European Union and can only be produced in this area of Emilia Romagna.
+You will know an authentic wheel is branded with the words across its side.
+The cheese can only be produced in Parma, Reggio Emilia, Modena, Bologna and Mantova.

-We visit a Master Grader at his workshop and see how this exquisite cheese is made.
-He leads you through the processing, first the milk is heated and then the cheese is shaped, stamped and buckled in.
-It then sits in a brine for 25 days, next-it sits in an aging room for 12 months, it is polished, cleaned and turned every 7 days by a Master, it faces a 12 month inspection, a cheese tasting by the Master Grader, and is heat branded.
-Parmigiano Reggiano is not your ordinary cheese, and the intensive time & labor that go into the making drive the price, an average selling point is $15 or more per pound.
+During the cheese tour, we visit a Master Grader at his workshop and see how this exquisite cheese is made.
+He leads you through the processing, first the milk is heated and then poured into molds.
+The cheese then sits in a brine for 25 days, next-it sits in an ageing room for 12 months, it is polished, cleaned and turned every 7 days by the Master, then is inspected after 12 months, and finally taste-tested by a cheese tasting by the Master Grader.
+Once the wheel is inspected and passes, it is branded with the words.
+Parmigiano Reggiano on its side.
+Parmigiano Reggiano is a very special cheese due to its long process and high quality milk used in its making.

-Stop of for lunch in a typical trattoria where you will sample some of the area’s specialties, including deliciously plump tortelli or ravioli, still made by hand in the traditional way.
-All washed down with a local glass of Lambrusco!
+After the visit, we enjoy lunch in a typical trattoria where you will sample some of the area’s specialties, including plump tortelli or ravioli, made by hand with seasonal fresh sauces, or a main course, dessert and toast of local red or white wine.

-- Pick up and drop off in Bologna city center.
+- Pick up and return in Bologna city center.